hsallabas/react-virtualized-leaflet-example/README.md

 ---
 ## Tech

-Trac Mobility Location History App is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses open source projects listed below to work properly:
+React-Virtualized-Leaflet Location History App is bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses open source projects listed below to work properly:

 - [Leaflet](https://leafletjs.com) - Leaflet is the leading open-source JavaScript library for mobile-friendly interactive maps.
 Weighing just about 39 KB of JS, it has all the mapping features most developers ever need.
 - [redux](https://redux.js.org/) - Redux is an open-source JavaScript library for managing application state.
 It is most commonly used with libraries such as React or Angular for building user interfaces.